kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 In this blog post, I'd like to focus on the first method(i.e by deploying a HCO using a CustomResourceDefinition method which might seem like the most immediate benefit of this feature.
 Let's get started!

 ### Environment description
+We can use HCO both on minikube and also on Openshift4.

 * **Minikube**